-Room 30 is said to have a powerful vortex that serves as a portal to the underworld and some visitors have reported it contains a strange energy.
+Room 30 is said to have a powerful vortex that serves as a portal to the underworld.
+Some visitors have reported it contains a strange energy.
 Other spirits include a cavalier, a young girl and a woman that sits by the fire in the bar area.
 Some guests have reported seeing drawers open by themselves.

 Pen y Lan Hall, Ruabon

 Pen y Lan Hall is another Grade II listed gothic building built in 1690 by the founder of Lloyds Bank.
 The hall is said to contain several ghosts.
 Many of them are children and the screams of a crying baby can be heard in the dead of night.
 Guests report the sound of footsteps and voices coming from empty rooms.

-One particularly interesting story is that of a spirit who is said to have saved a child from drowning in the River Dee on the estate after he appeared on a bridge some years ago.
+One particularly interesting story is that of a spirit who is said to have saved a child from drowning in the River Dee, after he appeared on a bridge some years ago.

 Paranormal investigators also carried out an Ouija board experiment which yielded intriguing results.
 The glass repeatedly moved to one participant and began to spell out her full name.
 It soon emerged that three members of her family were attempting to communicate with each spelling out their names.

 The investigation also revealed via a medium that there were two female spirits called Annette and Katherine in the room.
 Annette recalled choking at the table that the group sat around.
 Soon afterwards, the sound of music was heard playing through one of the recording machines for several seconds.
-The spirits successfully answered other questions, including where they were from, what age they were, what house number they lived at and the name of their cat: Waffles!
+The spirits successfully answered other questions, including where they were from, what age they were, what house number they lived at and also the name of their cat: Waffles!

-A paranormal investigation group has also taken some ghostly images: the first image shows what appears to be a young boy in black staring out of a window.
-Another one captured in the grounds of the home features the ghostly face of a young girl with eyes, nose and mouth clearly visible.
+A paranormal investigation group has also taken some ghostly images.
+The first image shows what appears to be a young boy in black staring out of a window.
+Another one captured in the grounds of the home features the ghostly face of a young girl.
+Her with eyes, nose and mouth are clearly visible.